 CEPHEUS Study Design1,2

-Abbreviations: CR, complete response; d, dexamethasone; D, daratumumab and hyaluronidase; ECOG PS, Eastern Cooperative Oncology Group performance status; MRD, minimal residual disease; NCI-CTCAE, National Cancer Institute - Common Terminology Criteria for Adverse Events; NDMM, newly diagnosed multiple myeloma; ORR, overall response rate; OS, overall survival; PD, progressive disease; PFS, progression-free survival; PFS2, PFS on next line of therapy; PO, orally; PS, performance status; QW, once a week; Q3W, three times a week; Q4W, four times a week; R, lenalidomide; SC, subcutaneously; V, bortezomib; TIE, transplant ineligible; VGPR, very good partial response.
+Abbreviations: CR, complete response; d, dexamethasone; D, daratumumab and hyaluronidase; ECOG PS, Eastern Cooperative Oncology Group performance status; MRD, minimal residual disease; NCI-CTCAE, National Cancer Institute - Common Terminology Criteria for Adverse Events; NDMM, newly diagnosed multiple myeloma; ORR, overall response rate; OS, overall survival; PD, progressive disease; PFS, progression-free survival; PFS2, PFS on next line of therapy; PO, orally; PS, performance status; Q3W, every 3 weeks; Q4W, every 4 weeks; QW, once a week; R, lenalidomide; SC, subcutaneously; V, bortezomib; TIE, transplant ineligible; VGPR, very good partial response.

 aD in 15 mL recombinant human hyaluronidase 2000 U/mL.